-, ement Access > Server dialog, SSH tab.
-If the Off radio button in the Operation frame. $\ \square$ Apply the settings temporarily.
-To do this, click the \checkmark button. ☐ To generate a RSA key, in the Signature frame, click the Create button. $\ \square$ To enable the SSH server, select the On radio button in the Operation frame. \square Apply the settings temporarily.
-To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh key rsa generate To generate a new RSA key.
+□ Open the Device Security > Management Access > Server dialog, SSH tab. □ To disable the SSH server, select the Off radio button in the Operation frame. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. □ To create a RSA key, in the Signature frame, click the Create button. □ To enable the SSH server, select the On radio button in the Operation frame. □ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh key rsa generate To generate a new RSA key.